-PSI’s Andy James is collaborating with scientists at NOAA and Washington State University to study the affect of wastewater on juvenile salmon in Puget Sound.
+PSI’s Andy James is collaborating with scientists at NOAA and Washington State University to understand how wastewater affects juvenile salmon in Puget Sound.
 The study is led by Jim Meador of NOAA’s Northwest Fisheries Sciences Center and focuses on discharge from three major sewage treatment plants in King County.
 Wastewater will be analyzed at the University of Washington Tacoma’s Center for Urban Waters for chemical signatures of contaminants such as pharmaceuticals and PCBs.

 The study was featured this week in the publication Crosscut.
 “The scope of chemicals monitored in this study is also noteworthy,” Crosscut reports.
 “They’ll attempt to identify hundreds of compounds, looking especially for newer chemicals and those that occur in low concentrations.”

 To find these compounds, James will use analytical equipment at the Center for Urban Waters that can identify the presence of chemicals in the parts per trillion.
 James and other scientists say that one of the greatest challenges they face is understanding which of these chemicals make the most impacts on wildlife.
 Similar studies conducted by NOAA in 2016 found levels of drugs such as prozac and cocaine in salmon.
 Many chemicals known as “contaminants of emerging concern” pass through humans into wastewater and eventually make it into Puget Sound.